Doncaster Races, February 2025

 The longest race of the afternoon would take place over a stamina sapping three and a quarter miles, but this Red Rum division qualifier saw a good field for this level.

 The nine year old Fairlawn Flyer would carry top weight for the Peter and Michael Bowen stable having won over a similar distance last season and finished fourth in the Borders National in December.
 The experienced eleven year old Super Citizen has high class form in his backlog, but remains a competent handicapper these days.
 Now trained by Lucinda Hughes, the gelding has finished in the placings in each of his last five starts.
 Fellow eleven year old Jessie Lightfoot had been in solid form this season for the Henry Oliver stable, placing twice.
 However, the mare was struggling when falling at Ludlow last time out.
 The lesser exposed runner in the field would be the six year old Touchwoodexpress for Nigel Twiston-Davies.
 The chestnut showed improvement for switching to staying chases and wasn't done with yet when falling last time out.
 Andrew Hamilton's C'est Quelqu'un isn't the force of old, but would have claims at his best.
 However the eight year old has failed to complete more often than not recently.
 The seven year old Dusautior has just the sole win to his name, but the Oliver Greenall and Josh Guerriero-trained chaser has run well since with a handful of placings.
 Twelve year old Unblinking has racked up the miles over the years and was once a smart hurdler.
 Now with the Robert Bevis yard, he has played bit part roles in similar contests recently.
 The David Killahena and Graeme McPherson-trained Getthepot showed a jolt of improvement to win unexpectedly two starts ago, but failed to back it up on latest start.
 The ten year old made his return to action for the first time since October following a wind operation.
 The family team of Sam and Jonathan England would combine in this race with Jamiesconn, a former point-to-point winner who took in three quick races over hurdles and now stepped massively in distance for his chasing and handicap debut.
-A second runner for the Greenall and Guerriero partnership would be the frustrating Streamsforth Lad, who had yet to build on his debut promise, but the seven year old hasn't spent long at his new stable so had time on his side.
 The field would be completed by Lady Pacifico for the Georgie Howell stable.
 The mare faced an uphill struggle running out of the weights and had just a few strands of form to stake her claim in this race.

 Winner: JAMESIECONN (#9) (Shirocco x Grandy Serenade) - S. England - J. England